portalzine/cubicfusion-htmx-extensions/sse-mercure/README.md

 - Check that your server is sending `id:` fields, not `event:` fields
 - Verify the SSE endpoint is accessible
 - Check browser developer tools for connection errors

-**Type transformation not working:**

-- Ensure your server is sending the `type:` field in SSE messages
-- Verify your `htmx.transformSSEData` function is correctly defined
-- Check that the type field is not empty or whitespace-only

 **Multiple connections:**